The Learning Approach to Games: Discrete Games

-Note that relaxed controls further integrate over the distribution of controls to define \eqref{eqn:distributionP}.
-We instead integrate the value below.

-A crucial notion to introduce is the value of a player.
-We observe that value is fundamentally a formalism used to determine an optimal action.
-We do not regard it as something tangible that a player necessarily obtains, which might only be the case in limited situations.
-However, even in these situations, value is typically considered an expectation rather than a definitive quantity.
-Now, we introduce two concepts: transition costs and state values, which are akin to running costs and terminal costs in the literature\footnote{We use cost and value interchangebly.
+An important notion to introduce is the value of a player.
+As future observations are ranked by some associated rewards, value function captures a qualitative information about the future rewards for a given strategy.
+Now, we introduce transition costs and state values:\footnote{We use cost and value interchangeably.
 In the case of scalar objectives as in this work, distinction is more pronounced.
-However, for multi-objective frameworks, there is typically no binary choice, but rather a continuum of choices.}:
+However, for multi-objective frameworks, there is typically no binary choice, but rather a continuum of choices.}

 and let $\sM_F,\sM_\phi$ denote the sets of mappings as in \eqref{eqn:hatFhatphi}.
-An important difference is that the player models these as random variables on some probability space $(\hat \Omega,\hat \cF,\hat \dbP)$.
-In particular cases, it might be useful to characterize the measure space $(\hat\O,\hat\cF, \hat\dbP)$, however, once can also fix the sufficiently large probability space $([0,1],\cB([0,1]),\textbf{m})$ and concentrate on the random variables.
-We remark that state value $\hat \phi$, in particular, induces an ordering on states.
-Moreover, reaching a particular state by different intermediate paths, or different set of actions might have varying costs, which is aimed to be captured by the transition cost $\hat F$.
+An important difference is that the player models these as random variables on some probability space $(\hat \Omega,\hat \cF,\hat \dbP)$, which we are now explicitly separating from the environment and view it as an independent component of it.
+In particular cases, it might be useful to characterize the measure space $(\hat\O,\hat\cF, \hat\dbP)$, however, once can also fix a sufficiently large probability space and concentrate on the random variables.
+We remark that state value $\hat \phi$ induces an ordering on states, and reaching a particular state by different intermediate paths, or different set of actions might have varying costs, which is aimed to be captured by the transition cost $\hat F$.

-Now, given $(\hat T, \hat p, \hat \G, \hat F, \hat \phi)$, the value of player becomes
+Now, given $(\hat T, \hat p, \hat \G, \hat F, \hat \phi)\in \sM_T\times\sM_p\times\sM_\G\times\sM_F\times\sM_\phi$, the value of player becomes